edlinkiii/js-query/docs/parents.md

 Used to select the ancestral elements of the selected element.
 Elements are arranged in order from closest ([0]) to farthest.

 ### element.parents()
-Returns an `Array` of all elements in which the selected element is nested.
+Returns a `NodeList` of all elements in which the selected element is nested.

 ```javascript
 // const $ancestors = $paragraph.parents(); // --> jQuery